Mohan-Sharma/sap-commerce-ci-cd/README.md

-# Jenkins Pipeline for Concur hybris
+# Jenkins Pipeline for hybris

 ## Description
 This project contains scripts for Jenkins CI projects with SAP Commerce Cloud.
 The Pipelines are defined as [Scripted Pipeline](https://www.jenkins.io/doc/book/pipeline/syntax/#scripted-pipeline).
 It means that they are written in Groovy.